MaddieK19/comp110-worksheets/README.md

 COMP110 was looking at more OOP stuff, I think I understood most of it but need to flick through the powerpoint again to make sure.
 I've found a few references for my COMP110 essay but I'm struggling to find 5.
 Maybe I'm not searching for them the right way.

 I missed Wednesday's lecture becasue of car troubles, but did the work remotely.
 I just need to link all of my COMP120 program together now and maybe add a colour chaning effect.
 I would like to get it finished in the next 2 weeks so I going to work on it for atleast half an hour a day.
 I've found all my essay references now but I'm fairly sure two of them aren't relevant enough as they're about robotics not game engines but I couldn't find much else.

+Friday was using Trello which seems really useful as my planning bits for my COMP120 program has been on random scraps of paper until now.
+I've also started planning my COMP130 Kivy app, my creativeity cards were apocalypse and truck and I thinking or using Frogger as my arcade game inspiration.

+##Week 8